 Maintaining a Presence in the Oregon Legislature

-LPO Members have been active in both the 2013 and 2014 state legislative sessions by lobbying and testifying on issues important to Libertarians.
-These include the expansion of charter schools and other educational alternatives, maintaining our Second Amendment freedoms, and fighting for our privacy.
+LPO Members have been active in every recent legislative session by lobbying and testifying on issues important to Libertarians.
+These include taxes, the expansion of charter schools and other educational alternatives, maintaining our Second Amendment freedoms, fighting for our privacy, and more.

 Setting Policy Between Conventions at LPO State Committee Meetings